Privacy policy

 YouTube with expanded data protection integration

-As soon as you start to play a YouTube video on this website, a connection to YouTube’s servers will be established.
-As a result, the YouTube server will be notified, which of our pages you have visited.
-If you are logged into your YouTube account while you visit our site, you enable YouTube to directly allocate your browsing patterns to your personal profile.
-You have the option to prevent this by logging out of your YouTube account.
+When you visit one of these websites on which YouTube is integrated, a connection to the YouTube servers is established.
+This tells the YouTube server which of our pages you have visited.
+If you are logged into your YouTube account, you enable YouTube to assign your surfing behavior directly to your personal profile.
+You can prevent this by logging out of your YouTube account.

 The use of YouTube is based on our interest in presenting our online content in an appealing manner.
 Pursuant to Art.
 6(1)(f) GDPR, this is a legitimate interest.
 If appropriate consent has been obtained, the processing is carried out exclusively on the basis of Art.
-6(1)(a) GDPR and § 25 (1) TTDSG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TTDSG.
+6(1)(a) GDPR and § 25 (1) TDDDG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TDDDG.
 This consent can be revoked at any time.

 For more information on how YouTube handles user data, please consult the YouTube Data Privacy Policy under: https://policies.google.com/privacy?hl=en.

-Google Web Fonts (local embedding)
+Google Fonts (local embedding)

-This website uses so-called Web Fonts provided by Google to ensure the uniform use of fonts on this site.
+This website uses so-called Google Fonts provided by Google to ensure the uniform use of fonts on this site.
 These Google fonts are locally installed so that a connection to Google’s servers will not be established in conjunction with this application.

-For more information on Google Web Fonts, please follow this link: https://developers.google.com/fonts/faq and consult Google’s Data Privacy Declaration under: https://policies.google.com/privacy?hl=en.
+For more information on Google Fonts, please follow this link: https://developers.google.com/fonts/faq and consult Google’s Data Privacy Declaration under: https://policies.google.com/privacy?hl=en.

 Google Maps

 This website uses the mapping service Google Maps.
 The provider is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.
+With the means of this service, we can integrate map material on our website.

 To enable the use of the Google Maps features, your IP address must be stored.
 As a rule, this information is transferred to one of Google’s servers in the United States, where it is archived.
 The operator of this website has no control over the data transfer.
-In case Google Maps has been activated, Google has the option to use Google web fonts for the purpose of the uniform depiction of fonts.
+In case Google Maps has been activated, Google has the option to use Google Fonts for the purpose of the uniform depiction of fonts.
 When you access Google Maps, your browser will load the required web fonts into your browser cache, to correctly display text and fonts.

 We use Google Maps to present our online content in an appealing manner and to make the locations disclosed on our website easy to find.
 This constitutes a legitimate interest as defined in Art.
 6(1)(f) GDPR.
 If appropriate consent has been obtained, the processing is carried out exclusively on the basis of Art.
-6(1)(a) GDPR and § 25 (1) TTDSG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TTDSG.
+6(1)(a) GDPR and § 25 (1) TDDDG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TDDDG.
 This consent can be revoked at any time.

 Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
 Details can be found here: https://privacy.google.com/businesses/gdprcontrollerterms/ and https://privacy.google.com/businesses/gdprcontrollerterms/sccs/.